Essentially Decentralized Conjugate Gradients: Applications

 \section{Applications}

-In the introduction we claimed that problem \eqref{eq:SchurComp} occurs in many applications.
-One particular example are algorithms for distributed non-convex optimization such as distributed interior-point methods \cite{Zavala2008,Pakazad2017,Kardos2020c}, distributed SQP methods \cite{Kozma2014}, and other distributed second-order algorithms such as ALADIN \cite{Houska2016}.
-These methods have in common that a KKT optimality system is solved centrally in each iteration, which is a substantial barrier for direct decentralization.
-Under standard regularity and second-order conditions, these KKT systems can be written in form of \eqref{eq:SchurComp}.
+The introduction claimed that problem \eqref{eq:SchurComp} occurs in many applications. {Indeed examples are} distributed non-convex second-order algorithms such as distributed interior-point methods \cite{Zavala2008,Pakazad2017,Kardos2020c}, distributed SQP methods \cite{Kozma2014}, and ALADIN \cite{Houska2016}.
+These methods have in common that a KKT system is solved centrally in each iteration, which is a substantial hurdle for decentralization.
+Under standard regularity and second-order conditions, KKT systems can be written in form of \eqref{eq:SchurComp}.
 Thus they can be solved via d-ADMM or d-CG---this way obtaining decentralized variants of these algorithms.
-A blueprint for doing so is as follows: \begin{enumerate} \item Reformulate an optimization problem in affinely-coupled separable form\footnote{This is always possible via introducing auxiliary variables, cf. \cite{Engelmann2020c}.}
+A blueprint approach reads as follows: \begin{enumerate} \item Reformulate an optimization problem in affinely-coupled separable form:\footnote{This is always possible using auxiliary variables \cite{Engelmann2020c}.}

-\item Compute a quadratic approximation $(B_i,G_i,g_i)$ of \eqref{eq:sepForm} at the current iterate $(x^k,\kappa^k,\lambda^k)$, where $B_i^k$ and $G_i^k$ are Hessian and Jacobian approximations.
-This yields a structured KKT system
+\item At the current iterate $(x^k,\kappa^k,\lambda^k)$, compute a quadratic approximation of \eqref{eq:sepForm} where $B_i^k$ and $G_i^k$ are Hessian and Jacobian approximations.
+This yields the KKT system